Byron Davies, Baron Davies of Gower

 Henry Byron Davies, Baron Davies of Gower (born 4 September 1952), is a Welsh Conservative politician, Life Peer and former Metropolitan Police Detective Chief Inspector.

 President of the Welsh Conservative Party since 2020, Lord Davies served as Shadow Secretary of State for Wales from July to November 2024.
 He was a Member of the Welsh Assembly for South Wales West from 2011 to 2015, and Member of Parliament for Gower from 2015 to 2017, before being elevated to the peerage in 2019.

-Lord Davies currently serves as an Opposition spokesman for Home affairs in the House of Lords, since 11 November 2024.

 Early life and career

 Born in 1952 at Port Eynon on the Gower Peninsula, to the late William John Davies and Gladys Mary Davies.
 Byron Davies was educated at Knelston County Primary School and Gowerton School, then an all-boys grammar school.
 He later read law at the University of West London, graduating LLB.

 From 1971 to 2003, he served as a career detective in the Metropolitan Police.
 Seconded to the National Crime Squad to specialise in combating organised crime, Davies was posted to Eastern Europe, on behalf of the European Union, where he was also tasked with helping to prepare EU candidate countries for accession.
 Promoted detective chief inspector, Davies retired from the police force to become a consultant advising foreign governments on organised crime.